Centroid CNC control sales, service, training and support

 Note that version numbering started over with the transition from DOS to Linux around 2004.
 Linux CNC10 version 1.10 was roughly equivalent to DOS CNC7 version 8.23.

-The latest, and probably last, DOS release is CNC7 version 8.23.
+The last DOS release is CNC7 version 8.23.
 Click here for DOS version 8.23 information and features.
 CNC7 works only with control systems based on CPU7 and CPU9 boards.